 The townsite was platted in 1907 by M. W. Venable for the Kanawha Land Co. and became one of several West Virginia cities in which chemical plants were built just prior to World War I.

 In 1925, Union Carbide Corp. moved its petrochemical plant from Clendenin to Blaine Island in South Charleston and launched the production of several ethylene-based chemicals.
 By the late 1920s, several industries had been located within the community — chemical plants, glass plants, and a U.S. government armor and projectile plant.

-South Charleston is now principally a residential community favored its its mild weather and centrality within the Charleston (WV) Metropolitan Area.
-Its largest employers include Thomas Memorial Hospital, Dow Chemical, City of South Charleston and Bayer Material Science.
+South Charleston is now a residential community favored by its mild weather and centrality within the Charleston Metropolitan Area.
+Its largest employers include Thomas Memorial Hospital, Dow Chemical, the City of South Charleston, and Bayer Material Science.
 Its population in 2010 was 13,450.

 Lodging near South Charleston, West Virginia

 South Charleston is located on the I-64 expressway at highway US-60, approximately two miles west of Charleston, West Virginia, and two miles east of Dunbar, West Virginia, and three miles east of Saint Albans, West Virginia.

 Map of South Charleston, West Virginia

 South Charleston is located in the Metro Valley Region in western West Virginia.